Jiang Zemin: Taiwan

 On 21 November 1990, Taiwan established the Straits Exchange Foundation, a non-governmental intermediary organization authorized by the Taiwanese government to contact and negotiate with the mainland, to handle cross-strait affairs that the government was inconvenient or unable to handle.
 Subsequently, the Association for Relations Across the Taiwan Straits, the mainland's counterpart, was established on 16 December 1991, and authorized to adhere to the one-China principle as the basis for exchanges and negotiations between the two associations.
 From 28 to 30 October 1992, the two associations held preliminary negotiations in Hong Kong and finally reached the "1992 Consensus" on 16 November.
-From 27 to 29 April 1993, Wang Daohan, Chairman of the Association for Relations Across the Taiwan Straits, and Koo Chen-fu, Chairman of the Straits Exchange Foundation, held the "Koo-Wang Talks" in Singapore.
+From 27 to 29 April 1993, Wang Daohan, Chairman of the Association for Relations Across the Taiwan Straits, and Koo Chen-fu, Chairman of the Straits Exchange Foundation, held the Koo-Wang Talks in Singapore.
 This had a significant impact on promoting cross-strait negotiations, accelerating cross-strait economic and trade cooperation and various exchanges.
 On 30 January 1995, Jiang Zemin put forward the "Eight Points for the Peaceful Reunification Process".

-However, the Taiwan issue during Jiang Zemin's administration was largely influenced by China-U.S. relations and Taiwan-US relations.
+The Taiwan issue during Jiang Zemin's administration was largely influenced by China-U.S. relations and Taiwan-US relations.
 During Lee Teng-hui's visit to Cornell University in 1995, he delivered a public speech entitled "What the People Want Is Always in My Heart" at the Olin Lectures at Cornell University.
-This speech was considered by mainland China to be advocating the two-state theory, which caused the previously friendly cross-strait relations to take a sharp turn for the worse and gradually drift apart, and directly led to the third Taiwan Strait crisis.
+This speech was considered by mainland China to be advocating the two-state theory, which caused the previously friendly cross-strait relations to take a sharp turn for the worse and gradually drift apart, and directly led to the Third Taiwan Strait Crisis.
 In November 2002, Jiang Zemin, who was about to step down as General Secretary, proposed the "three things that can be discussed" for the unification of China in his report to the 16th CCP National Congress.

 Three Represents

 On 25 February 2000, Jiang introduced the theory of Three Represents, which was later enshrined in both Party and State constitutions as an "important thought", following in the footsteps of Marxism–Leninism, Mao Zedong Thought and Deng Xiaoping Theory.
-Officially termed as the latest development of socialism with Chinese characters under Jiang's tenure, the Three Represents justified the incorporation of the new capitalist business class into the party, and changed the founding ideology of the CCP from protecting the interests of the peasantry and workers to that of the "overwhelming majority of the people", a euphemism aimed at placating the growing entrepreneurial class.
+Officially termed as the latest development of Socialism with Chinese characteristics under Jiang's tenure, the Three Represents justified the incorporation of the new capitalist business class into the party, and changed the founding ideology of the CCP from protecting the interests of the peasantry and workers to that of the "overwhelming majority of the people", a euphemism aimed at placating the growing entrepreneurial class.
 Conservative critics within the party, such as hardline leftist Deng Liqun, denounced this as betrayal of "true" communist ideology.
 Before he transferred power to a younger generation of leaders, Jiang had his theory of Three Represents written into the Party's constitution, alongside Marxism–Leninism, Mao Zedong Thought, and Deng Xiaoping Theory at the 16th CCP Congress in 2002.